Glossary

 Customer Data Platform (CDP)

-A system that unifies customer data from multiple sources (website, POS, email, SMS, apps) into a single customer profile.
-Unlike CRMs, CDPs are built for marketers and designed for real-time activation across channels.
+A system that unifies customer data from multiple sources — billing, POS, website, email, SMS — into a single, persistent customer profile accessible across all tools.